lockfale/Malicious_Containers_Workshop/ISSA_Triad_23/Lab Setup.md

 **7. Build Lab Cluster **
 Note that the YAML file is annotated, so you can understand how it works.
- Create a file:
+ The ansible playbook downloaded a file for you:
- `nano kind-lab-config.yaml`
+ `ls kind-lab-config.yaml`
- Open the following link, and paste the contents into the file: [https://github.com/lockfale/DC30_Malicious_Containers_Workshop/blob/main/kind-lab-config.yaml ](https://raw.githubusercontent.com/lockfale/Malicious_Containers_Workshop/main/Bsides_Charleston_22/kind-lab-config.yaml)

- Save the file.
+ Run the following command to setup the kind cluster

  `kind create cluster --config=kind-lab-config.yaml`